Last updated: November 16, 2023

 Fort Union Trading Post National Historic Site sits on the Montana/North Dakota border and is in two time zones, four counties, and is 25 minutes southwest of Williston, ND and 25 minutes North of Sidney, MT.
 Like most park visits, plan ahead, so you’ll know exactly where to go and when.
 The park is open 9-5 Central Time daily.

 Be sure to stop at the Trade House just inside the front fort gates in the summer and early fall.
 Living history interpreters, rangers and staff will help you understand why Fort Union was the most important trading post on the Upper Missouri, why it endured for so long, and how, when, and why trading transactions occurred.
-Also, look for demonstrations of historical skills like blacksmithing, weaving, and barrel-making durring the 2021 summer season.

 Take a short hike on the Missouri River Trail.
 This hike is approximately 2,000 feet or 2/5th of a mile roundtrip and will take visitors through river bottoms to the current location of the Missouri River.